What's a Good Savings Goal?

 Browser text-to-speech

 Setting a savings goal can feel overwhelming, especially when considering the myriad factors that influence your financial needs.
-Whether you're aiming to build an emergency fund or preparing for retirement💡 Definition:Retirement is the planned cessation of work, allowing you to enjoy life without financial stress., understanding how to set and adjust your savings targets is crucial.
+Whether you're aiming to build an emergency fund, preparing for retirement, or saving for a down payment on a house, understanding how to set and adjust your savings targets is crucial.
 With this guide, we'll explore recommended savings benchmarks, provide practical examples, and help you tailor these goals to your unique circumstances.
+We'll also delve into common pitfalls and actionable strategies to ensure you're on the right path to financial security.

-An emergency fund is your first line of defense against unexpected expenses, such as medical emergencies or job loss.
-A common recommendation is to save 3–6 months of living expenses💡 Definition:Amount needed to maintain a standard of living.
+An emergency fund is your first line of defense against unexpected expenses, such as medical emergencies, job loss, or unexpected home repairs.
+A common recommendation is to save 3–6 months of living expenses.
 For a household with $5,000 in monthly expenses, this means aiming for $15,000–$30,000 in readily accessible funds.

-For retirement, a frequently cited goal is to save 15% of your annual income💡 Definition:Income is the money you earn, essential for budgeting and financial planning., including any employer contributions.
+For retirement, a frequently cited goal is to save 15% of your annual income, including any employer contributions.
 Fidelity and T. Rowe Price suggest saving multiples of your salary by certain ages:

 - **By age 35:** 1x to 1.5x your salary